trushilpatel/NextGenJobHunting/README.md

 # NextGenJobHunting

-Automating resume and cover letter generation, allowing users to easily tailor their applications to specific job opportunities while highlighting their unique skills and experiences.
+Automating a personalized job listing and application monitoring system, enabling users to track the status of their applications while highlighting their unique skills and experiences.

 ## Next-Gen Job Hunting Backend Setup